Read time :

 Integrate website analytics, marketing automation, CRM, and ad platforms into a unified view.
 Disconnected data creates conflicting reports and erodes trust.

 CRM-native attribution platforms dramatically simplify this step.
-Instead of building complex data pipelines between separate systems, the attribution data lives alongside the revenue data.
+Instead of building complex data pipelines between separate systems, the attribution data lives where the revenue data already exists.
 Paid platform data syncs automatically (Google Ads, LinkedIn, Meta), content engagement flows in from your website, and event/webinar attendance connects through campaign membership.
 Everything converges in one place.

 3. Create revenue-focused visualizations

-Build charts that show content contributions to business outcomes.
+Build charts showing content contribution to business outcomes.
 Pipeline by content asset.
 Revenue by content type.
 Conversion rates by funnel stage.

 Sankey diagrams can show exactly which channels and content pieces your converted leads engaged with from first touch to closed deal, revealing the most successful content paths and where prospects drop off.